cileong/fit1045-pass/week07/README.md

 Note that this solution does not compute the sum in `O(N)` time, where `N == len(lst)`.

-Can you compute the time complexity of this solution?

 <details>
-<summary>Time complexity</summary>
+<summary>Compute the Big-O time complexity of this solution.</summary>

 `O(N^2)`, where `N == len(lst)`.